raganwald-deprecated/homoiconic/2011/10/i_make_dreams_come_true.md

 [1]: http://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/

 But if I could send messages back in time, "Don’t Call Yourself a Programmer" contains a lot of the stuff I would want to tell a young Mr. Braithwaite.
 There are some other things I'd want to tell myself.
-One of them is, I'm not in the programming business, or the adding value to the economy business.
-Those are ways I finance my real business, which is **the making dreams come true business**.
+One of them is, I'm not in the "programming" business, or the "adding value to the economy" business.
+I program and add value, but my motivation for programming and for finding ways to add value is that those are the ways I finance my real business, which is **the making dreams come true business**.

 Consider movies.
 Sure, there are incredible documentaries.
 And moving, gritty, realistic dramas.
 But many great movies have a dream-like quality to them.
 I don't mean the movies *depict* dreaming, that's often too much.
 But movies like [Amelie][2] have a dream-like feeling, something that connects with us in a deep way, something that takes us out of where we are and places us in the past, future, or parallel reality.
 Something that breaks the laws of physics or society.